YouTube-ASL: A Large-Scale, Open-Domain American Sign Language-English Parallel Corpus: Conclusion

 In this paper, we presented YouTube-ASL, a new, publicly available parallel corpus for American Sign Language and English that is \textasciitilde3x the size and has \textasciitilde10x as many unique signers as the largest prior ASL dataset.
 Our key improvement over prior work is that we used automatic tagging followed by human filtering to increase mining recall without harming precision.
 We demonstrated the value of this data with a simple baseline built from off-the-shelf components (MediaPipe Holistic and T5) that achieves a new finetuned state of the art in ASL to English translation on How2Sign, 12.39 BLEU.
 We also reported a zero-shot score of 3.95 BLEU, a first for sign language translation.
 We hope that YouTube-ASL will be immediately useful for research on methods for sign language translation and caption alignment, as well as tools for automatic annotation/filtering of new sign language datasets.
 Because YouTube-ASL has so much signer variety, including across dialect and skill level, it may be less useful for generation than recognition tasks.

 While our baseline improves upon prior work, even the finetuned translations are subjectively low-quality and are not yet useful in the real world.
 We hope that more refined modeling approaches will provide better results with the same data, but despite our and prior efforts, ASL is still a low-resource language by modern standards~\cite{joshi2021state}---let alone the many other sign languages of the world, most of which are even less resourced.
-Future work may look to address this by mining broader datasets with other kinds of supervision, and as model quality improves, it should perform more comprehensive evaluations to understand differences across domains, dialects, levels of fluency, signer appearance, and other such factors.
+Future work may look to address this by mining broader datasets with other kinds of supervision, and exploring multilingual transfer at larger scales.
+As model quality improves, future work should perform more comprehensive evaluations to understand differences across domains, dialects, levels of fluency, signer appearance, and other such factors.